ethereum/ethereum-org-website/src/content/upgrades/merge/index.md

 contentPreview="If you're operating a non-validating Ethereum node, the most significant change that came with The Merge was the requirement to run clients for BOTH the execution layer AND the consensus layer." id="node-operators">

-Up until The Merge, an execution layer client was enough to receive, properly validate, and propagate blocks being gossiped by the network. _After The Merge_, the validity of transactions contained within an execution payload now also also depends on the validity of the "consensus block" it is contained within.
+Up until The Merge, an execution client (such as Geth, Erigon, Besu or Nethermind) was enough to receive, properly validate, and propagate blocks being gossiped by the network. _After The Merge_, the validity of transactions contained within an execution payload now also also depends on the validity of the "consensus block" it is contained within.

-As a result, a full Ethereum node now requires both an execution layer client and a consensus layer client.
+As a result, a full Ethereum node now requires both an execution client and a consensus client.
 These two clients work together using a new Engine API.
 The Engine API requires authentication using a JWT secret, which is provided to both clients allowing secure communication.

 Key action items include:

-- Install a consensus layer client in addition to an execution layer client
+- Install a consensus client in addition to an execution client
 - Authenticate execution and consensus clients with a shared JWT secret so they can securely communicate with one another.

 Not completing the above items will result in your node appearing to be "offline" until both layers are synced and authenticated.